-It is a deterministic wallet providing its users a 12-word seed which makes sure that your funds are safe and secure.
-It is SegWit-enabled, and it provides another feature where you can ‘freeze‘ your funds i.e. no one can send the Litecoin from that address.
+It is a deterministic wallet providing its users a 12-word seed that makes sure that their funds are safe and secure.
+It is SegWit-enabled, and it provides another feature where you can ‘freeze‘ your funds, i.e., no one can send the Litecoin from that address.

-However, I wouldn’t recommend this wallet at all for those who are new to cryptocurrency world, because it does not have a clean UI and looks too much techy.
+However, I wouldn’t recommend this wallet at all for those who are new to the cryptocurrency world because it does not have a clean UI and looks too much techy.

 It is now available for Linux, Windows, and Mac OS X operating systems.

-Litecoin Paper Wallet is perfect for those who have a large amount of Litecoins and want to store it for a longer period of time.
+Litecoin Paper Wallet is perfect for those who have a large amount of Litecoins and want to store them for a longer period of time.

 If you are comfortable using paper wallets, you can make one at liteaddress.org.
-You can go this website and create your pair of private/public keys, and you need to store it in a very safe place.
+You can go to this website and create your pair of private/public keys (wallet address), and you need to store them in a very safe place.

 Unlike Hardware Wallets, Litecoin Paper Wallet is one of the safest and cheapest ways to store your Litecoins offline.
 However, if you don’t know how to properly handle a paper wallet, this can be tricky and a little bit risky.

 Important Note: It’s highly recommended to make 2-3 copies of your Paper wallet and store them in a safe place.